 “Dietary supplements, herbal supplements and over-the-counter medicines can interact or interfere with prescription medications.
 When you are having a prescription filled, your pharmacist should ask you about all other medications that you’re taking.
 If you’re on prescription medication, check with the pharmacist before beginning any new over-the-counter supplements or medication to make sure it is safe.”

-More from our magazine: Tomato, Basil and Mozzarella Salad
+More from our magazine: Pregnancy, Diabetes, and Women's Health

 What should I do about my persistent, minor symptoms?